codepo8/developer-advocacy-handbook/use-the-web.md

 People who really grasp the social web are happy to answer to you once you\'ve proven that you have interesting things to say and that you find and re-tweet, bookmark or blog about great content.
 All of this is to make our research time shorter and our lives easier.
-Other advocates are by definition social people, so don\'t be afraid of talking to people and pointing them to things that get you excited.
+Advocates are by definition social people, so don\'t be afraid of talking to people and pointing them to things that get you excited.